ComScore

 Serena and Lily

-The timeless and unique styles available on Serena and Lily are enough to make you want to redecorate your home this instant.
-If you're looking to brighten up your space with a few refreshes, we're big fans of the multicolored rug collection and the wallpaper collection in particular.
-The brand boasts tons of classic and timeless styles, so you can be sure you'll find what you need to add to your space.
+Warning: The timeless and unique styles available on Serena and Lily will make you want to redecorate your home this instant.
+If you’re looking to brighten up your space with a few refreshes, I’m a big fan of the multicolored rug collection and the wallpaper collection.
+The brand boasts tons of timeless styles, so you can be sure you’ll find what you need for your space.

 Shop Serena and Lily Standouts